Google Sites Review

 Google’s updated Sites app may not be a comprehensive website building solution, but unlike the old Google Sites, it has both feet planted in the 21st century.

-No word on whether these sites are Y2K-compliant.
+No word on whether these sites were Y2K-compliant.

 As one might expect from Google Sites, the features on offer are helpful intranet administrators, while many features common to everyday website builders are absent.
 I’ll note that you will find some common website builder features, such as: